-The entire stress test — three years of projections, adverse CET1 trajectories, Pillar 2 Guidance — rests on a single number: the starting point.
-The new RTS finally codifies how that number is built.
-Get it wrong and every downstream projection is compromised.
+The entire stress test — 3-year projections, adverse CET1 trajectories, Pillar 2 Guidance — rests on a single number: the starting point.
+The new RTS finally codifies how that number is built, and the parallel consultation on revised reporting templates reshapes how banks must evidence it.
+Get either wrong and every downstream projection is compromised.

 The adverse scenario gets the headlines.
 The starting point decides the outcome.
 Every basis point of mis-anchoring propagates through the 3-year projection horizon and lands directly in the final CET1 depletion.